 Rare invertebrates, amphibians and insects can also only flourish on an Irish raised bog with many insects totally unique to our project sites.

 As an education and tourism resource, the near-natural eco-system that is a raised bog is without equal in Ireland.
-Youngsters from National School level right up to University will be encouraged to come to our sites to learn more about this unique landscape that has to be protected and restored.
-Projects will be encouraged as raised bogs play a role in all manner of environmental actions, from flooding alleviation to carbon storage.
+Youngsters from National School level right up to University have been encouraged to come to our sites (up to the Covid-19 outbreak in March 2020) to learn more about this unique landscape that has to be protected and restored.
+Over 300 institutions visited.
+School and College Projects were encouraged, we even had an award winner at the BT Young Scientist competition, as raised bogs play a role in all manner of environmental actions, from flooding alleviation to carbon storage.

-Also keep an eye on our social media, our TWITTER and FACEBOOK pages are a hive of activity and chat, and well worth a follow/like.
+Keep an eye on our social media, our TWITTER and FACEBOOK pages, which are a hive of activity and chat, and well worth a follow/like.